tektutor/embedded-linux-and-device-drivers-for-ather/Day4/README.md

 - Real time means *the system provably meets its deadline every time, including the worst case
 - A slow system with a guaranteed ceiling is real time, a blazing-fast system that occasionally stalls is not.
-- **Hard**: a miss is a system failure.
+- Hard: a miss is a system failure.
 Airbag, motor commutation, flight control.
   - The deadline is a correctness requirement.
-- *Firm*: a late result is useless but not catastrophic, you discard it.
+- Firm: a late result is useless but not catastrophic, you discard it.
   - A video frame that arrives after its display slot
-- *Soft*: lateness degrades quality but the result still has value.
+- Soft: lateness degrades quality but the result still has value.
   - A UI that stutters, a log that arrives late
 </pre>

-**Why general-purpose Linux is not real time by default.
+**Why general-purpose Linux is not real time by default.**
 <pre>
 - Linux is engineered for *throughput and fairness across many jobs*, not for the worst-case latency of any one job.
 Concretely, these introduce delays that are hard to bound on stock Linux: